harttle/liquidjs/docs/source/filters/overview.md

 description: Description and demo for each Liquid filter
 ---

 LiquidJS implements business-logic independent filters that are typically implemented in [shopify/liquid][shopify/liquid].
-This section contains the specification and demoes for all the filters implemented by LiquidJS.
+This section contains the specification and demos for all the filters implemented by LiquidJS.

 There's 40+ filters supported by LiquidJS.
 These filters can be categorized into these groups: